Papers by Daan Bos and Noah Gooijer win awards at International System Dynamics Conference

 System thinking in mental health care

-Alcohol abuse is a major global health issue, leading to high levels of illness and death.
-In the Netherlands, there is a slight decrease in excessive alcohol consumption, but around 20% of the population still struggles with alcohol addiction.
-This puts significant pressure on mental healthcare, both now and in the future.
-This paper describes research that aims to use Group Model Building to map and combine expert opinions on alcohol addiction in healthcare.
-The results show that experts often focus only on their own part of the problem and lack a clear overview of the whole system.
+Alcohol use disorder is a major global (mental) health issue, leading to high levels of illness and death.
+Although a slight decrease in excessive consumption of alcohol in the Netherlands, around 20% of the population still struggles with alcohol addiction.
+This puts a rising significant pressure on the mental healthcare system.
+This paper describes research that aims to use Group Model Building to map and combine expert perspectives on the social-organisational healthcare system.
+The results show that experts are siloed: often focus only on their own part of the problem and lack a clear overview of the whole system.
 The study highlights that involving heterogeneous groups of experts can help find solutions for sustainable healthcare.
+Read Daan's thesis here.

 System thinking in bridge maintenance